 "Almost all colored stone dealers will tell you, it's spinel.
 What do the dealers know?
 They arguably have the most refined eye and highly developed senses trained to appreciate colored stones.
 They spend decades making choices based on slight differences in color.
-You can't be a dealer without have a very fine eye for color and being attuned to subtle differences and nuances in color, because their livelihoods depend on it.
+You can't be a dealer without having a very fine eye for color and being attuned to subtle differences and nuances in color.

 Dealers are a special breed of people who love gems.
 We all have one thing in common--we love gems.
-Many of you reading this are collectors, some with more sophisticated collections than others, but one thing we all have in common is we love gems.
-We love colored gems.
-They're a group of people who have the same thing in common.
-They love gems, but they are a special breed because they make their living on it.
+Many of you reading this are collectors, some with more sophisticated collections than others, but one thing we all have in common is we love gems, specifically colored gems.

 Spinel has only been recognized as such since around 1850.
-Before that, spinels--actually, almost all red stones--were called rubies, because early gemology classified stones simply by color.
+Before that, spinel--actually, almost all red stones--were called rubies, because early gemology classified stones simply by color.
 Consequently, spinel has an unclear and unfortunately limited history.
 Many of the world's historically famous "rubies" are actually ruby-red spinel, including the estimated 170-carat Black Prince's Ruby, currently set in the Imperial Crown of England.
-Long before that, however, that large, magnificent red spinel adorned Henry V's battle helmet and, according to legend, deflected a blow that would likely have killed him.

 Another historically famous spinel is the also-misnamed Timur Ruby, now featured in Queen Elizabeth's crown and weighing more than 350 carats.
 Lending it an incredible, undeniable provenance, the Timur Ruby is engraved with Persian names of the emperors who owned it.